 Answer #5 (Let’s get this one out of the way first!)
 Before deciding that this is the message, check to see if you have any clear and concrete evidence for this.
 Could there possibly be another answer?
 Be careful not to let the frustration and disappointment of not getting the promotion paint a worst-case scenario with only your perceptions (rather than any real knowledge) to support it.

 Answer #1 – Hearing that someone else was more qualified or a better fit, may not feel good.
 However this may be a perfect opportunity for you to demonstrate leadership as you stay connected to your confidence and solicit honest feedback from your manager about how you can be better positioned going forward.
 Again, this feedback may give you key information for moving your career in the direction you would like it to go.

-Answer #2 – If you have been told that you were not on their radar for this position, it’s time to open a dialog with your management about your career aspirations.
+Answer #2 – If you have been told that you were not on their radar for this position, it’s time to open a dialog with your management about your career plan.
 Don’t wait for salary review time.
 Many companies budget salary changes and promotions months in advance.
 The sooner you know what the necessary steps for promotion are (such as additional training, taking on new responsibilities), the sooner you can take those steps and demonstrate your ability to handle expanded responsibilities.